cairo-book/cairo-book/src/ch10-02-test-organization.md

 {{#include ../listings/ch10-testing-cairo-programs/no_listing_09_integration_test/output_integration.txt}}
 ```

-We see that in the second section for the unit tests, 1 has been filtered out because not in the file _integration_tests_.
+We see that in the second section for the unit tests, 1 has been filtered out because it is not in the _integration_tests_ file.

 ### Submodules in Integration Tests